Since Amanda retired she's been an active entrepreneur, gaining "hands-on" experience in online marketing and small

 Much has changed in online marketing over the last 30 years.
 But the old saying, "the money's in the list" is still true.
 Your guest posts and columns, your social media outreach, and a sign-up form on your website are all opportunities to build your mailing list.
 Research has shown that people are more likely to trust you with their email address once they come to trust you and if you offer them something of value in exchange.

 If you want to build your niche audience, your most important call-to-action isn't a sales pitch.
-It's an invitation to sign up to your mailing list.
+It's an invitation to sign up for your mailing list.
 Make sure you use a reputable provider such as Aweber or MailChimp and offer a high-value, original product free to people who sign up.
 If you fob them off with a low-grade product you'll hammer a nail into your marketing coffin.
 If you offer something of real value, you'll have a lead you can sell to again and again.
 And they will bring other people in the niche to your site.

 The Best Things in Life Are Free

 There's no need to spend a lot of money on advertising and promotion to drive traffic to your niche website.
 These are the free and enduring strategies which will always work: